What is Juneteenth and Why is it a Holiday?

 What Took So Long?

-According to Braden, the celebration of Juneteenth has ebbed and flowed over the years, and the holiday hasn’t always been as well known as it is today.
+The celebration of Juneteenth has ebbed and flowed over the years, and the holiday hasn’t always been as well-known as it is today.
+In fact, Flowers said she only learned about the holiday a few years ago, around the time when the federal holiday was made official.

 “Juneteenth is a new thing even to me.
 I grew up in Alabama, and I wasn't taught a lot about Juneteenth,” Flowers said.
 “But as I got older and when it got signed into law, I started making myself more aware.”